 Following quiz provides Multiple Choice Questions (MCQs) related to Quantifiers.
 You will have to read all the given answers and click over the correct answer.
 If you are not sure about the answer then you can check the answer using Show Answer button.
 You can use Next Quiz button to check new set of questions in the quiz.

 Q 1 - She is a terrific cook.
 She can use any one item to make three dishes …

 "Each" is used to count per unit of a group, and is used in relation to something.

-"Some" is used for less quantities of both countable and uncountable nouns.
+"Plenty, a lot of, lots of" is used for large quantities of both countable and uncountable nouns.

 Q 8 - Rajat will insist on adding … ginger ale too, as he likes that flavor.

 "A little" is used to denote a small quantity of uncountable object.